Madeline Lancaster, MRC Laboratory of Molecular Biology, UK

-Dr Madeline Lancaster is a Group Leader in the Cell Biology Division of the Medical Research Council (MRC) Laboratory of Molecular Biology, part of the Cambridge Biomedical Campus in Cambridge, UK.
-Madeline studied biochemistry at Occidental College, Los Angeles, USA, before completing a PhD in 2010 in biomedical sciences at the University of California, San Diego, USA.
-She then joined the Institute of Molecular Biotechnology of the Austrian Academy of Sciences (IMBA) in Vienna, Austria as a postdoctoral researcher in the Knoblich lab where she developed the first brain organoids, or cerebral organoids, before joining the LMB in 2015.
+Dr. Madeline Lancaster is a Group Leader in the Cell Biology Division of the Medical Research Council Laboratory of Molecular Biology (LMB), part of the Cambridge Biomedical Campus in Cambridge, UK.
+Madeline joined the LMB in 2015, after completing a postdoctoral fellowship at the Institute of Molecular Biotechnology of the Austrian Academy of Sciences (IMBA) in Vienna, where she developed brain organoids.

-Research in the Lancaster lab focuses on human brain development using this new cerebral organoid model system.
-These ‘mini-brains’ are 3D tissues generated from stem cells that allow modelling of human brain development in vitro.
-The laboratory uses mini-brains to study the most fundamental differences between human brain development and that of other mammalian species – what makes us human.
-We are also studying neurodevelopmental disorders such as autism and intellectual disability, and the cellular mechanisms underlying neurodevelopmental disease progression and potential therapeutic avenues.
+Research in the Lancaster lab focuses on human brain development using stem cells to generate brain organoids that allow modelling of human brain development in vitro.
+The laboratory studies the most fundamental differences between human brain development and that of other mammalian species.
+The lab also studies cellular mechanisms underlying neurodevelopmental disorders such as autism and intellectual disability.

 « Go Back